ghiggi/gpm_api/README.md

 GPM-API can be installed via [pip][pip_link] on Linux, Mac, and Windows.
 On Windows you can install [WinPython][winpy_link] to get Python and pip running.
+Prior installation of GPM-API, to avoid [GEOS](https://libgeos.org/) library version incompatibilities when installing the Cartopy package, we highly suggest to install first Cartopy using `conda install cartopy>=0.20.0`.

-Install the package by typing the following command in a command terminal:
+Then, install the GPM-API package by typing the following command in the command terminal:

     pip install gpm_api